Vincent9339/metaprivBIDS-Outer/docs/getting_started.rst

     conda create --name venv -c conda-forge "python>=3.7" graphviz pygraphviz r-base r-sdcMicro rpy2 conda activate venv

-You can then install metaprivBIDS by cloning the git respository.
+You can then install metaprivBIDS by cloning the git repository.

 .. code-block:: bash

     git clone https://github.com/CPernet/metaprivBIDS.git

-To execute the program make sure all dependencies from pyproject.toml is avalible in a python 3.7 enviroment.
+To execute the program make sure all dependencies from pyproject.toml is available in a python 3.7 environment.
 This can be done by running

 .. code-block:: bash